seamplex/feenox/doc/programming.markdown

   `feenox_check_alloc()/feenox_check_alloc_null()` macros.

 - Use the macro `feenox_free()` instead of plain `free()`.
-The former explictly makes the pointer equal to `NULL` after freeing it, which is handy.
+The former explicitly makes the pointer equal to `NULL` after freeing it, which is handy.

 - Use `valgrind` to check for invalid memory access and leaks